-When it comes to managing your finances, staying on top and staying in control are crucial.
-Whether you want to maintain a big money share portfolio, monitor multiple savings accounts or simply keep a close check on your grocery spends each week, keeping accurate budget reports are crucial for keeping track of how your money is performing and where it is going.
+When it comes to managing your finances, staying on top and staying in control is crucial.
+Whether you want to maintain a big money share portfolio, monitor multiple savings accounts, or simply keep a close check on your grocery spends each week, keeping accurate budget reports is crucial for keeping track of how your money is performing and where it is going.

 For those loathe to spend money on software, GnuCash offers a powerful desktop solution, and best of all it’s completely free.
-It is built by volunteers as an open source project and is effective enough for use by small businesses as well as for those wanting to keep track of their personal finances.
-It is desktop based meaning you have access to your accounts offline and its intuitive interface allows you to keep accurate records of your stocks, bank accounts income and expenses.
+It is built by volunteers as an open-source project and is effective enough for use by small businesses as well as for those wanting to keep track of their personal finances.
+This is desktop-based, meaning you have access to your accounts offline and its intuitive interface allows you to keep accurate records of your stocks, bank accounts income, and expenses.
 Built firmly on time-tested accounting principles it will help you balance the books with double-entry accounting and professional-standard reports.

 Quicken (Windows, Mac)

 The daddy of personal finance software from the same people behind Mint.
 This is the top choice in America and for good reason.
 It’s not cheap though and will set you back between $49.99 and $99.99 depending on which version you want.
 But what you get is a powerful day-to-day budgeting package, with cash flow graphs, bill reminders, automatic and intuitive budget goals, and quick and clear analyses of where your money is going.
 It can even help you plan for retirement, set up debt reduction plans, and alert you to any unusual account activity.